fultonj/ussuri/derive/data/README.md

 As seen in
 [plan-environment-derived-params.yaml](https://review.opendev.org/#/c/714217/2/plan-samples/plan-environment-derived-params.yaml),
-the following are passed so I'll need to mock hci_* variables into converge.
+the following are passed to the deployment.

 ```
 playbook_parameters: